-The State Legislature passed Washington's Shoreline Management Act (SMA) (Chapter 90.58 Revised Code of Washington [RCW]) in 1971 and citizens of the state approved the SMA through referendum in 1972 "...to prevent the inherent harm in an uncoordinated and piecemeal development of the state's shorelines."
-The SMA requires that the city of Cosmopolis plan for the use of shorelines of the state within its municipal boundaries.
+The State Legislature passed the Shoreline Management Act (SMA) (Chapter 90.58 Revised Code of Washington [RCW]) in 1971 and citizens of the state approved the SMA through referendum in 1972 "...to prevent the inherent harm in an uncoordinated and piecemeal development of the state's shorelines."
+The SMA requires that the city of Westport to plan for the use of shorelines of the state within its jurisdiction.
 The SMA and Chapter 173-26 Washington Administrative Code (WAC) established broad policies that give preference to shoreline uses that: